 A dedicated contact person

-If a copywriter has several points of contact, the project can get complicated.
+If your copywriter has several points of contact, the project can get complicated.
 We can end up with conflicting instructions and with different people wanting different things from us.

-Having a single point of contact to liaise with will make life easier for your copywriter.
-It will help to ensure continuity and a smooth simple process.
+Having a single point of contact to liaise with will make life easier for your copywriter, helping to ensure continuity and a smooth simple process.

 Examples of existing communications